Skip to Content

 Notes

-The preservative is not optional.
+Please note that the preservative is not optional.
 Unless you intend to keep this DIY setting spray in the fridge, you must preserve it to prevent dangerous bacterial growth.
 If preserved, it can be kept at room temperature.

 More DIY beauty recipes